Russian and East European Studies research

 Current and recently completed projects in Russian studies include:

-- Mediating Post-Soviet Difference: An Analysis of Russian Television Representations of Inter-Ethnic Cohesion Issues (Arts and Humanities Research Council (AHRC) funded)
+- Mediating Post-Soviet Difference: An Analysis of Russian Television Representations of Inter-Ethnic Cohesion Issues (AHRC-funded)

 - An Analysis of Post-Soviet Russian Television Culture (AHRC-funded)